Tivrasamveganamasannah (Sutra 21)

 The more diligent and devoted one’s practice is, the more quickly results will come.

-Continue to apply effort to your Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, And Dhyana practice each day, and, once in a while (if you have not yet reached Samadhi), make an assessment of what areas may need improvement in your life in order to effectively prepare yourself to attain your goal and maintain it with consistency once it is obtained.
+With that being said, regardless of whether your practice is “mild, medium, or intense,” continue to apply effort to your Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, and Dhyana practice each day, and, once in a while (if you have not yet reached Samadhi), make an assessment of what areas may need improvement in your life in order to effectively prepare yourself to attain your goal and maintain it with consistency once it is obtained.

-Remember that your determination, focus, and dedication can be your express tickets to the peace and liberation that you seek.
+Remember that your determination, focus, dedication, and the quality of your efforts (never doing anything for mere ritual alone, but for its significance and impact on your being) can be your express tickets to the peace and Liberation that you seek.
 So, this week, please pause for a moment to make an assessment of where you are on your Eightfold Path.

 Ask Yourself: How quickly do I wish to get to Samadhi?
 What more do I need to do/be in my practice in order to get to this state based on what I know so far?

-Once you have an answer, and a plan, the only thing left to do is to implement your understanding and strategy!
+Once you have an answer, and a plan (translated into your Sadhana practice and/or level of self-surrender), the only thing left to do is to implement your understanding and strategy!

-Trust, if you are on this path or one guided by or similar to it, that you will attain your goal of reaching Samadhi, because you will…if you continue with your efforts and take the right steps.
+Trust, if you are on this path or one guided by or similar to it, that you will attain your goal of reaching Samadhi (and can, therefore, prepare yourself to go beyond it to Liberation), because you will…if you continue with your efforts and take earnest action in the right direction.

-This is the most important lesson that the Yoga Sutras teach all Yoga practitioners, and is something that you are best served always remembering as you continue with your journey and your practice: liberation and self-realization is attainable for all beings who seek it in their lifetime.
-This liberation only costs your time and effort/energy, or your devotion, and it is entirely led and determined by you.
+This is one of the most important lessons that the Yoga Sutras teach all Yoga practitioners, and is something that you are best served always remembering as you continue with your journey and your practice: Liberation and Self-Realization is attainable for all beings who seek it in their lifetime.
+This liberation only costs your time and effort/energy, and/or your devotion, and it is entirely led and determined by you.